animal-tree/Writing-stuff/Stuff67-Lorentz-disproof.md

 The body can also be constrained to be non-quantum.

-**Alternatively, physical measurement:** A rocket ship, positioned at the origin of coordinate system $N$, crosses through the exact center of the relay station hoop, where the inner edges of the relay station hoop shoot photons or electrons inward. $\hat{t}$ can at least approximately be measured by detecting the incoming rays on a sensor of a light clock aboard that causes the clock to stop counting, or of a second light clock aboard that causes the second light clock to start counting.
+**Alternatively, physical measurement:** A rocket ship, positioned at the origin of coordinate system $N$, crosses through the exact center of the relay station hoop, where the inner edges of the relay station hoop shoot photons or electrons inward. $\hat{t}$ can at least approximately be measured by detecting the incoming rays on a sensor of a light clock aboard that causes the light clock to stop counting, thereby yielding a measurement, or of a second light clock aboard that causes the second light clock to start counting, thereby allowing for the calculation of a measurement via subtraction.
 Either way, this act of measuring collapses the wave function, arguably accounting for any quantum physics considerations in the earlier postulate.

 > (In case of debate)
 >
+> If not, well, this is not that hard to answer.
+The existing theories around the Lorentz transformation don't account for wave-functions and coherence/decoherence either.
+>
-> If not, well, the existing theories around the Lorentz transformation don't account for quantum physics wave-function collapse either.
-Sufficient measurement accuracy can be obtained via this mechanism, by using it twice.
-Once at the initial position, with presumably some measurement delay and then again and identically at the relay station hoop with presumably an almost-identical or perfectly identical measurement delay, with two adjacent clocks, one that starts at the beginning and one that starts at the end.
-A physical coordinate system needs a mechanism of intersecting spacetime origins.
-One is implictly assumed in general theories.
-Here I have provided one.
-Einstein's synchronization of a clock with measuring rods is not elaborated anywhere, and any such physical coordinate system would incur a delay between the clock initiation and the spatial origin.
-At absolute minimal, $\hat{t}$ measurably exists up to some extremely small precision error.
-That measurement however, once having collapsed the wave function, should in no way negate the reality of $\hat{t}$'s existence.
+> That being said, sufficient measurement accuracy can be obtained via this mechanism, by using it twice as follows: measure once via this mechanism at the initial position, perhaps incurring some measurement delay and approximation error; and then measure again via an idnetical mechanism at the relay station hoop.
+One starts at the beginning; one starts at the end; subtract the two to get the total time spanned, each accounting for the other's measurement delay and approximation error, assuming negligible randomness.
+>
+> If that is still yet unconvincing, consider the physical coordinate systems of Einstein: physical measuring robs and clocks.
+Somehow, a spacetime origin has to be defined for such a coordinate system to exist, yes?
+In order to do that, a mechanism is already implicitly assumed that synchronizes the two.
+Whatever that mechanism is, let that mechanism be this mechanism.
+>
+> Arguably, this is exactly such a mechanism, provided here for the future use of theoreticians.
+>
+> In any case, $\hat{t}$ measurably exists up to some extremely small precision error, and that measurement, once having collapsed the wave function, should not by any known law negate the reality of $\hat{t}$'s existence.

 ### Formal contradiction